Know all About Anise Oil benefits, How to Make and More

 Anise essential oil is extracted from the Umbelliferae, the herb Pimpinella Anisum of the Umbelliferae family.
 It has a pungent licorice-like smell and is also known as anise and sweet cumin.
 This warm spicy essential oil is often used in aromatherapy to ease the discomfort of introverted and fearful people.
 It helps in aiding digestion, boosting the lungs, and easing migraine and headaches.

 Aniseed originated from the middle east and is now cultivated in Europe USA, and North Africa.
 It is an annual herb about 2 feet high with delicate feathery leaves tiny white flowers and grayish-brown seeds.
 Aniseed oil is used in liquors and cordials, toothpaste, and mouthwash.
 In India, it is used as a breath sweetener and in Turkey, a popular alcoholic drink called raki is made from the seed.

 This surprising oil is extracted by steam distillation from fruits and seeds.

 Know Chemical and Physical Properties of Anise Oil

 The essential oil includes the following chemical compounds; a-pinene, camphene, b, trans-anethole, safrole, b-pinene, linalool, cis-anethole, trans-anethole, safrole, anisaldehyde, and acetanisole.

 Solubility: in organic solvent

-It also contains small amount of manganese a key mineral that act as an antioxidant and is necessary for metabolism and development.
+It also contains a small amount of manganese a key mineral that acts as an antioxidant and is necessary for metabolism and development.

 • Calories: 23